iitc-project/ingress-intel-total-conversion/mobile/HACKING.md

 How does this basically work?
 -----------------------------

-At the moment, the Android App is nothing more then a WebView which renders the normal web page.
-The IITC script is injected on page load and after this, it works the same way as on desktop browser.
-More functionality will be added soon...
+At the moment, the Android App is a WebView which renders the normal web page.
+The IITC script is injected before page load and after this, it works the same way as on desktop browser.

+Communication from app to script is handled by loading Javascript function calls.
+For example: ```iitc_view.loadUrl("javascript: window.goBack();");```

+Communication from script to app is handled by the JavascriptInterface (see /mobile/src/com/cradle/iitc\_mobile/IITC_JSInterface.java).
+If a method ```foo(String)``` is defined in JSInterface, it can be with by ```android.foo("Hello World")``` in the IITC script.

 Debugging
 ---------